 Introduce yourself!
 Who are you?

 Hi!
-I’m Lisa, 21, 100% Italian.
+I’m Lisa and I’m 100% Italian.
 After graduating from an across-Europe bachelor program in Business Management & Marketing in June, I am now based and working as Digital Marketing Executive in London.
 During my spare time, I adore globetrotting around Europe (and not only, actually) but travelling is just one of my passions, I love singing, especially blues & soul music.
 I enjoy spotting cosy free-from (my list of food intolerances is longer than my bucket list) brunch places.
 I worship motivating and giving support to people, talking about dreams and making plans to achieving them.
 Oh, and I blog of course, mainly about what just listed above and general life & blogging hacks.

 What’s the best advice you’ve ever received?